ADVERTISEMENT

 • Limit caffeine intake.

-• Have your dinner at least two hours before bedtime, so that your stomach is light before you go to bed.
+• Have dinner at least two hours before bedtime so the stomach is light before bed.

 • Avoid cigarette smoking and alcohol consumption.

-• Endoscopic, laparoscopic or open surgical procedures are indicated for GERD if it does not respond to treatment, or in the case of a severe erosive esophagitis, Barrett's esophagus, esophageal adenocarcinoma or associated hiatal hernia.
+• Endoscopic, laparoscopic, or open surgical procedures are indicated for GERD if it does not respond to treatment or in the case of severe erosive esophagitis, Barrett's esophagus, esophageal adenocarcinoma or associated hiatal hernia.

 GERD is diagnosed with the patient's symptoms and the positive response to treatment.
 An endoscopic evaluation is not necessary unless in the following situations: